Real Talk With Danny Brown

 I mean no, I don’t, but tell me about it.

-Danny: I was institutionalized in a sense.
+Danny: I was institutionalised in a sense.
 Once I got back ratchet and started smoking weed with the homies, being in the streets, it was right back like riding a bike.

 So you inspiration can be boiled down to weed, Detroit, women, and your cat?